What to bring

 Notes on Packing

-- Even though you are allowed to have 2 bags at 50 pounds each, it is not recommended to take that much for this program.
+- Depending on the airline and luggage guidelines, it is not recommended to take that much for this program.
 On a one-week program you should be able to comfortably pack all you need in one checked bag and a carry-on and personal item.

 - YOU have to carry what you pack.
 Beginning with your arrival at MSU for check-in, it will be your responsibility to get your bags into and out of vehicles, up and down stairs, and through sidewalks and streets.
 No one else will carry your bags for you.